NVIDIA/cuda-quantum/docs/sphinx/using/backends/sims/svsims.rst

     - Specify host-device memory migration w.r.t. the network structure.
 If provided, this setting determines the position to insert the number of migration index bits to the `CUDAQ_GLOBAL_INDEX_BITS` list.
 By default, if not set, the number of migration index bits (CPU-GPU data transfers) is appended to the end of the array of index bits (aka, state vector distribution scheme).
 This default behavior is optimized for systems with fast GPU-GPU interconnects (NVLink, InfiniBand, etc.)

 .. deprecated:: 0.8
-    The :code:`nvidia-mgpu` target, which is equivalent to the multi-node multi-GPU double-precision option (`mgpu,fp64`) of the :code:`nvidia` is deprecated and will be removed in a future release.
+    The :code:`nvidia-mgpu` backend, which is equivalent to the multi-node multi-GPU double-precision option (`mgpu,fp64`) of the :code:`nvidia` is deprecated and will be removed in a future release.

 The above configuration options of the :code:`nvidia` backend